 Most students complied with this examination condition; however, when a student is reading from a music stand for most of the performance, it would be wise for the student to make it obvious when they are playing from memory by moving the stand to the side.
 This way there can be no confusion for the assessors.
-There were also a couple of instances when music stands used by performers obscured sight lines to other assessed performers on the stage.
 Stand placement needs to be considered from the audience's point of view.